MilchRatchet/Luminary/README.md

 -p, --post-menu
         open post process menu after rendering an image in offline mode

+-u, --unittest
+        run a test suite, no rendering is done

     --qoi
         set output image format to QOI